Journal goals and scope

 Double-blind peer review

 Review of Innovation and Competitiveness uses double-blind review, which means that the identities of the authors are concealed from the reviewers, and vice versa.
 To enable this, it is necessary to distinguish the Submission template and Final paper template.
 Submission Template should be submitted without the author’s names (there is a cover letter template which authors should fill in with personal data).
+Accompanying Cover letter should contatin complete authors' information (authors' full names, institutions, institutional address and e-mail of the corresponding author).
 Final paper template should be submitted after the author is notified about paper acceptance from the editors.
 For details, check the templates - pack.
+Before submitting the paper, please read The Guide for Authors.